droe/acefile/apidoc/index.rst

 ~~~~~~~~~~~~~~~~

 Each header contains a 16 bit checksum over the header bytes.
 Each archive
 member has a 32 bit checksum over the decompressed bytes.
-ACE uses an bitwise
+ACE uses a bitwise
 inverted CRC-32 with polynomial ``0x04C11DB7`` as the 32 bit checksum, and a
 truncated version of that for the 16 bit checksum.